-322 4.3 Conditional Extreme Model (CEM) Fit
+Conditional Extreme Model Fit

-323 The diagnostics of the extreme dependence model (CEM) show a satisfactory fit (Figure 6).
-As stated 324 in Section 2.3, one of the main assumptions of the model is that the residuals Z are independent of the 325 conditioning variable (in this case, the PBM simulations).
-The pattern of both the initial and absolute 326 values of the normalized residuals conforms approximately to a uniform distribution with no distinct 327 pattern in the location or scatter of these residuals with the conditioning PBM simulations.
-The slight 328 trend in the residuals Z for the lowest peaks of the conditioning variable might indicate that a higher 329 threshold should be considered.
-The fitted quantiles of the conditional distribution of the dependent 330 variable (measured data) conditional on the PBM simulated data (Figure 6, bottom) shows a good 331 agreement between the data and the fitted quantiles, which capture the whole range of the scatter.
-332 Histograms of the scale and shape parameters (Figure 7) show that the measured and PBM simulated 333 peaks have similar scale characteristics.
-However, the distribution of the measured peaks has a considerably heavier tail ($\xi{obs} > \xi{sims}$).
-The CEM simulated values of the dependent variable 334 (measured data) along with the values of the conditional variable (PBM simulated data) (Figure 8) 335 336 were obtained using the CEM with estimated dependence parameters of $\alpha = 0.44$ and $\beta = 0.59$.
-These 337 parameters confirm that there is a positive dependence between the measured and the PBM simulated 338 data, and that the measured data increase in variability as the values of the PBM simulations increase.
+The diagnostics of the extreme dependence model (CEM) show a satisfactory fit (Figure 6).
+As stated in Conditional Extreme Model, one of the main assumptions of the model is that the residuals Z are independent of the conditioning variable (in this case, the PBM simulations).
+The pattern of both the initial and absolute values of the normalized residuals conforms approximately to a uniform distribution with no distinct pattern in the location or scatter of these residuals with the conditioning PBM simulations.
+The slight trend in the residuals Z for the lowest peaks of the conditioning variable might indicate that a higher threshold should be considered.
+The fitted quantiles of the conditional distribution of the dependent variable (measured data) conditional on the PBM simulated data (Figure 6, bottom) shows a good agreement between the data and the fitted quantiles, which capture the whole range of the scatter.
+Histograms of the scale and shape parameters (Figure 7) show that the measured and PBM simulated peaks have similar scale characteristics.
+However, the distribution of the measured peaks has a considerably heavier tail ( $\xi{obs} > \xi{sims}$ ).
+The CEM the green vertical lines specify the selected region of stability.